 Ultimately, we’d like to change the last letter of PTSD from a “D” to an “I”.

 If you have a Post-Traumatic Stress Injury; Operational/Occupational Stress Injury (PTSI/OSI), then you’re not broken; your brain IS wired correctly; you’re hurt from your experiences that don’t align with a proper moral compass.

 Therefore, whenever possible, The Rolling Barrage PTSD Foundation / The Rolling Barrage will only use PTSD in our main taglines (“Combat PTSD”, “End the Stigma of PTSD”).
 Herein, we refer to, and push for the classification, of it as PTSI/OSI.
 The Rolling Barrage PTSD Foundation also made the focal shift to empower our injured compatriots, by euphemizing “living with or healing from PTSI” vice suffering with/from it.

 “Not all wounds are visible.
 Not all wounds are military”

-Foster inclusivity within the Canadian occupations that are at highest risk of developing PTSD through their service to Canada;
+The Rolling Barrage PTSD Foundation / The Rolling Barrage will foster inclusivity within the Canadian occupations that are at highest risk of developing PTSD through their service to Canada;

-This ride is open to ALL riders and not just military in nature.
+The Rolling Barrage is open to ALL riders and not just military in nature.
 In fact, we openly invite civilian riders, as a way to show resounding support for our troops and those within the Safety Community, who answer the call to protect Canada every day regardless of their attire (a uniform, “scrubs” or civilian clothes).